-We use performance-based cash bonuses under our Annual Incentive Plan to motivate our executive officers, including the Named Executive Officers, to achieve our annual financial and operational goals while making rapid and sustainable progress toward our longer-term objectives.
+We use performance-based cash bonuses to motivate our executive officers, including our Named Executive Officers, to achieve our annual financial and operational goals while making rapid and sustainable progress toward our longer-term objectives.
 These bonuses are designed to reward both Company and individual performance.

-For fiscal year 2017, the Compensation Committee determined that no cash bonuses would be awarded to our executive officers.
-The Compensation Committee has the discretion to reduce the amount of any actual award under the Annual Incentive Plan below the amount calculated under the terms of the Annual Incentive Plan.
+For fiscal year 2018, the Compensation Committee determined to award cash bonuses to our executive officers based on each executive officer's target bonus opportunity and our actual performance as measured against the performance criteria established by the Compensation Committee.
+The Compensation Committee has the discretion to reduce the amount of any actual award below the amount calculated with reference to the Company's annual operating plan.